The criminal background check (CBC) of a prospective employee or volunteer begins after:

-If an employee or volunteer is arrested in New York, the CBC unit will notify the provider’s AP.
+If an employee or volunteer is arrested in New York, the CBC Unit will notify the provider's AP.
 The provider is then responsible for conducting a facility safety assessment and taking all steps necessary to protect the people they are serving.
 The assessment must be maintained and if requested, forwarded to the audit unit of the applicable State Oversight Agency.
-The provider is additionally responsible for inquiring about the outcome of any pending charge if the individual remains in service.
+The provider is additionally responsible for inquiring about the outcome of any pending charge if the individual remain in service.

 Certain providers must run additional background checks.